NoelDeMartin/utils/README.md

 ## Fluent API

-I strive to make readable code, and I wasn't happy with combining my own helpers with built-in methods.
+I strive to write readable code, and I wasn't happy with combining my own helpers with built-in methods.
 There is nothing in the fluent API that's not implemented in some helper, this is all about readability.

 For example, this is the kind of code I'd write often: